Dental FAQ's

 - Is information about cost presented to you before treatment is scheduled?

-Everyone's needs are different.
+Everyone’s needs are different.
 When it comes to frequency of dental visits, age, oral hygiene habits and overall health are just a few factors that come into play.
-A good rule of thumb, however, is to visit your dentist at least once every six months for a professional cleaning and check-up.
+A good rule of thumb, however, is to visit your dentist at least once every six months for a check-up and professional cleaning.

 You may be required to go more frequently if you are at a greater risk of gum disease or cavities or have other risk factors such as diabetes, being a smoker or having a family history of dental problems.